 Good news!
-For the eleventh year running we're freezing our element of your bill.
+For the 12th year running we're freezing our element of your bill.

 (Note: percentage increases are rounded to 1 decimal place on your Council Tax demand notice)

 Want to know more?

 We collect your council tax - but only a small part of it is for our services (around 10%).

 The biggest part of your demand notice helps pay for Leicestershire County Council services - schools, roads, social services and more.

 On your demand notice you will also see charges from parish councils, Leicestershire and Rutland Combined Fire Authority and the Police and Crime Commissioner.

 The figure for town and parish councils will vary in other areas of the district.
 You will have on your demand notice a charge from your town or parish council, or special expenses.

 How much will I have to pay?

 What you pay depends on where you live and which band your home is in.
 Parish councils charge different amounts.